2024 Gaza Strip polio outbreak: Epidemiology

 Dr. Lior Nesher, the Israeli Infectious Disease Institute director at the Beersheba Soroka Medical Hospital, claimed that attempts to halt the "ecological movement" of the poliovirus would be "almost impossible", emphasizing that the virus "does not respect borders".
 He reported that the poliovirus could spread from sewage to underground aquifers as a result of flooding during the rainy season.
 He stated that even though most Israeli soldiers were immunized against the virus, they could still carry it in their clothes, in mud, and in feces produced with bowel movements, which could cause the virus to spread throughout Israel.
 He also noted a marked increase in vaccine non-compliance in Israel compared to a few years ago, which could allow the virus to spread easier throughout non-immunized citizens and unvaccinated children.
 According to his statistics, rates of Israeli measles vaccination were below herd immunity percentages of 92–93%, which could indicate a lack of herd immunity towards polio in the Israeli population were the virus to circulate in Israel.

 On 29 July, the Gaza Health Ministry officially declared a polio epidemic in the Gaza Strip, stating that the circulating poliovirus throughout large deposits of wastewater posed a significant health threat to Gaza and countries bordering it.
 The ministry called the epidemic "a setback to the global polio eradication program" and placed blame on the destruction of hospitals and medical infrastructure by Israel.
 On 30 July, the WHO reported that it was "very likely" that polio had infected and spread among citizens Gaza.

 On 16 August, the Palestinian Ministry of Health recorded the first confirmed case of polio in Gaza in the city of Deir al-Balah.
 The first polio victim was a ten-month old baby who "stopped crawling, stopped moving, stopped standing up, and stopped sitting."

+By March 2025, no further child cases had been confirmed, but environmental surveillance in Gaza confirmed continued transmission of circulating vaccine-derived poliovirus type 2.
+A third polio vaccination round, held from 22 to 26 February 2025, reached 602,795 children under the age of ten.